t753/VPN-Lifeguard/Linux/1.0.4/Readme.md

 select one and connect to it.
 Check to see if your VPN provider has an OpenVPN setup as an alternative to using their app.
 This will allow having a VPN list on the main window.

+Note: If you're going to load the project into thr Gambas3 IDE for editing/building executable/building installation package, change the "Source-code" folder name to "VPNLifeguard" before you load the project into the Gamgas3 IDE.
+That way the installation package builds correctly.

 # VPN Lifeguard for Linux

 ![Screenshot](https://raw.github.com/t753/VPN-Lifeguard/master/Linux/1.0.4/VPN_Lifeguard_for_Linux.png)